 The SKALE Network is a security and execution layer that connects with the Ethereum network and lets developers build their projects faster and with better performance.
-It is an elastic and decentralized blockchain network that is built to support thousands of independent blockchains, storage chains, and other types of subchains – all tied to the Ethereum public mainnet and fully compatible with the entire Ethereum ecosystem.
+It is a decentralized blockchain network that is built to support thousands of independent blockchains, storage chains, and other types of subchains – all tied to the Ethereum public mainnet and fully compatible with the entire Ethereum ecosystem.

 Fast, secure, and fully decentralized